What I Need to Know

 You are here

-Tetragonia can be kept in a hive in your garden, and are a fantastic asset.
+Australia also has 11 species of social native bees.
+One local to our area is the native bee Tetragonula carbonari.
+It is a small, black stingless bee that helps pollinate plants, especially native plants.
+Tetragonula can be kept in a hive in your garden and are a fantastic asset.
 They pollinate plants that are close to their hive, they do not sting, and they can display fascinating behaviour.
 By supporting native bee populations, we can assist the maintenance of an essential pollination service.
+To learn more about these fascinating insects visit

-Domestic Honey bees are not native to Australia but are often kept on public and private lands for honey production and pollination of food crops and fruit trees.
-Regulation for the keeping of domestic honey bees Apis mellifera in the Canterbury Bankstown Local Government Area is outlined in the Local Orders Policy.
+Domestic honey bees are not native to Australia but are often kept on public and private lands for honey production and pollination of food crops and fruit trees.
+Regulation for the keeping of domestic honey bees (Apis mellifera) in the City of Canterbury Bankstown is outlined in the Local Orders Policy.

 For more information, call Council's Customer Service Centre on 9707 9000.